carki001/time_keeper/README.md

 ## Setup Instructions

+-   Setup you database connection with .env file
 -   You may run the commands "composer install" and "npm install" to install php and javascript dependencies
 -   Make the migration with php artisan migrate
 -   Check the the file "database\seeders\DatabaseSeeder.php" to check the default credentials